ChrisEYin/sustain/_posts/2017-12-24-blockbusters-in-venture.md

 So given the similarities, is there anything else we can learn from Hollywood?
 A lot of possibilities -- from the talent / agent model, the studio / funding model, the decoupled process of idea / creation / distribution, etc.

-Will save my opinions for another post :).
+Will save my opinions for another post :smile:.